testingisdocumenting/znai/znai-docs/znai/visuals/image-annotations.md

 # Path Shortcut

-You don't need to specify annotations path, if annotation file has `json` extension and matches file name and path of the image
+You don't need to specify annotations path, if annotations file matches file name and path of the image and has `json` extension.

+Add `annotate:true` to automatically use matching annotations file

-    :include-image: word-toolbar.jpg
+    :include-image: word-toolbar.jpg {annotate: true}

-:include-image: word-toolbar.jpg
+:include-image: word-toolbar.jpg {annotate: true}

 :include-file: annotations.json {title: "word-toolbar.json"}